Bill Walton, basketball Hall of Famer and colorful commentator, dies of cancer at 71 - Local News 8

 Walton’s basketball journey began at UCLA, where the 6-foot-11, red-headed center starred under legendary coach John Wooden and led the Bruins to national championships in 1972 and 1973, both in perfect 30-0 seasons.
 In the ’73 title game, Walton took 22 shots and missed only one, scoring a championship contest-record 44 points.

 The team at one point won 88 straight games, a men’s record that still stands.
-In his three varsity seasons, Walton was national college player of the year and an All-American each year.
+In each of his three varsity seasons, Walton was the national college player of the year and an All-American.

 The big man with the nifty hook shot was the No. 1 pick in the 1974 NBA Draft by the Portland Trail Blazers and led the team to its only NBA championship in 1977.
 He was named the NBA Finals Most Valuable Player in that playoffs, and the next season he was named the NBA’s regular season MVP.